 Welcome to Mt.
 Shasta, the second highest volcano in the United States and a major peak of the Cascade range and Pacific Ring of Fire.
 Climbing Mt.
-Shasta is considered one of the great mountaineering objectives of the American west.
+Shasta is considered one of the great mountaineering objectives of North America.

 This magnificent mountain rises to 14,179 feet, and its base is more than 17 miles in diameter.
 Eight superb glaciers, California’s largest, adorn its flanks.